 The RFS (Rural Fire Service) and the local ABC radio station kept us up to date.
 The service was fantastic.
 We had had a meeting with our local fireys and the fire captain was very blunt.
 “If you choose to stay and defend, you are on your own, we will not be able to get to you in the middle of the fire storm”.
 Obviously, being on a farm, we are well out of town and there is one road in and out.
 As it turned out, Geoff and I, our immediate neighbours, Virginia and Steve and Phil down the road were the only people who stayed to fight.
 Everyone else in Jack’s Corner Road evacuated – or so we thought.

 We had bought suitable fire resistant shirts and pants and respirators.
 Richard and Kinga (friends whose property was not defensible) gave us their fire pump and hose.
 Damien (also indefensible) gave us a pump to go with one mobile water tank and we had another.
 So, in total, our fire fighting resources were pretty good – a swimming pool next to the house with a fire pump/hose and two mobile water tanks with pumps on trailers hitched up to vehicles.
-We also had generators for when the fire caused the electricity to fail.
+We also had generators and a battery operated radio for when the fire caused the electricity to fail.

 We gave Steve and Virginia CB radios so we could stay in contact and help each other if necessary.